viveksacademia4git/InternetSecurity/AngularXSS/lite-server/README.md

 ## Open the Login page of the 'Altoro Mutual'

 We have created the fake login page that looks exactly like the bank's login website.
-Upon clicking the link on the top with text `Login to Altoro Mutual`, a popup page will open wit the login screen of the ***Altoro Mutual***:
+Upon clicking the link on the top with text `Login to Altoro Mutual`, a popup page will open with the login screen of the ***Altoro Mutual***:

 ![Screenshot](img/XSS_NLU_Login_Page.png)